 There was a time when day trading had some appeal because brokers allowed a day trader to trade more positions with less money because, or so the reasoning went, there was much less risk if no trades were held overnight.
 Hence a trader with limited funds could still trade significant position size as long as he was out of his positions at the end of the day.
 The bottom line was that a day trader could leverage his positions more than could a position trader.

-But alas in 2013 this is no longer the case.
-Day traders became like the perceived communists of the 1950s and got blamed for all the stock market melt downs of the first decade of the 21st century.
+But alas in 2015 this is no longer the case.
+After the 2008 crash Day traders became like the perceived communists of the 1950s and got blamed for all the stock market melt downs of the first decade of the 21st century.
 Of course day traders had nothing to do with those melt downs, but the government that has never understood the dynamics of market behavior anyway, nevertheless instituted many restrictions designed to restrict day trading.

 This pattern day trading rule never has really affected me because I do not day trade.
 But I did have to eliminate most of my day of entry stops so that neither my broker nor the government would ever perceive me as a day trader.
 Surprisingly the elimination of day of entry stops has not degraded the performance of my two and three day short term trading systems.
 (For more interesting details on trading without stops (please see my article, Stop Loss Order).

 So if I am not a day trader why am I interested in intraday stock trading?

 The reason is very simple.
 Intraday data gives the trader the opportunity to better control his positions even if he holds his positions, as I do, for two or three days.
 In order to understand what I am talking about let me first share with you just one general observation about markets.

 I have said many times that I believe markets are predominantly random.
 HOWEVER, it is also my observation that the markets are more random at the beginning of the day and less random at the end of the day.